-Utilized as the family dining room, the Oak Room boasts significant historic elements with wainscoting that was said to have been brought over to Tarrytown from General Carroll’s home in St. Germain, outside Paris.
-General Carroll’s French house was presented to James II by Louis XIV when he fled to France after having been deposed in England.
-It was in this room that James’ grandson Prince Charles Edward and Angus MacDonald, epresenting the Scottish highlanders, plotted the unsuccessful uprising of 1745 in the British Isles to overturn the German king and restore the lineage of James II.
+From the beginning, the Oak Room, historic in its own right, served as the family dining room.
+Legend has it that the room’s wainscoting was brought over to Tarrytown from General Carroll’s house in St. Germain, outside of Paris.
+Louis XIV had presented this house to James II when he fled to France after having been deposed in England.
+It was in this room that James’ grandson Prince Charles Edward (“Bonnie Prince Charles”) and Angus MacDonald, representing the Scottish highlanders, plotted the unsuccessful uprising of 1745 in the British Isles to overturn the German king and restore the lineage of James II.

-Carroll and his wife were among prominent figures of the Westchester County and New York City society, frequently entertaining the social elite on a grand scale resplendent in the tasteful luxuries of the era.
-To commemorate the 300th anniversary of Henry Hudson’s discovery of the Hudson River and the 100th anniversary of Robert Fulton’s first successful commercial application of the paddle steamer, Carroll hosted every officer from the German fleet stationed in the Hudson River region during the Hudson-Fulton Tercentennial Celebration of 1909.
-Notable guests included J.P.
-Morgan, Andrew Carnegie, foreign dignitaries, and ambassadors.
-A gourmet and connoisseur of rare wines, Carroll was gracious host, having organized numerous grand affairs at the castle, where guests could view the great river regattas from the terrace.
+General and Mrs. Carroll were notable social figures in Westchester County and New York City society.
+They entertained frequently and on a grand scale resplendent in the tasteful luxuries of the era.
+During the Hudson-Fulton Tercentennial Celebration of 1909 (commemorating the 300th anniversary of Henry Hudson’s discovery of the Hudson River and the 100th anniversary of Robert Fulton’s first successful commercial application of the paddle steamer) Carroll, considered a gourmet and connoisseur of rare wines, hosted every officer from the German fleet stationed in the Hudson River region.
+Included among the invited guests were J.P.
+Morgan, Andrew Carnegie, foreign dignitaries and ambassadors who viewed the great river regattas from the Castle terrace.

-After General Carroll’s death in 1916, his widow and children, Caramai, Arthur and Lauren, remained living at the castle until 1940, when it was temporarily used by the local school.
-Today, the elegant Ballroom at the Castle Hotel & Spa is still known as the Caramai Ballroom.
+After General Carroll’s death in 1916, his widow and children, Caramai, Arthur, and Lauren, continued to occupy the Castle until 1940, when it was rented for a brief period to a local school.
+Today, the elegant ballroom at the Castle is still known as the Caramai Ballroom.